steaksauce-/BGS-Tally/README.md

 _* The plugin will honor `INF` values if they are present for completed missions in the player journal.
 However, if no `INF` value is reported, certain mission types are still counted as +1 `INF` when a Faction is in Election.
 Only missions that [tezw21](https://github.com/tezw21/BGS-Tally-v2.0)'s research suggests work during Election are counted, this is a work in progress._

-All the above are totalled during the _Today_ session and transfer to _Yesterday_ at server tick.
+All the above are totalled during the _Latest Tick Data_ session and transfer to _Earlier Tick Data_ at server tick.

 The `State` column has 3 options, `None`, `War` or `Election` to give an indication on how missions are being counted